devinkr/js-data-types/readme.md

 ### Array Methods

-There are a lot of useful methods that come with Javascript we can use to inspect and modify arrays.
+There are a lot of useful methods that come with JavaScript we can use to inspect and modify arrays.
 To learn what some of them are...
 * `.length`
 * `.push`
 * `.indexOf`